Who Should Apply

 The Application Form should take between 15 minutes (if you already have a standard 2-page summary) and 60 minutes (if you do not.)
 We accept applications written to other programs or company summaries designed for standard platforms like GUST.

-If you are selected for an interview, that will consist of a one-hour video chat (or phone call, if requested) with the MCN staff.
+If you are selected for an interview, that will consist of a 30-60 minute video chat (or phone call, if requested) with the MCN staff.
 We try to interview multiple (non-competitive) entrepreneurs on the same call.

 If you are invited to submit a business plan, you will have 30 days to do so.
 We understand that start-ups are a moving target, and that you may want to update your business plan to reflect your current situation.